A new discriminant algebra construction: Proofs of

-This isomorphism is given by $d\mapsto (\frac12\trace_D(d), f(d))$. \end{proposition} (Note the extra factor of $\frac14$ in the definition of the multiplication, as compared with the statement of \cref{mainthm-2-unit}.
-Since $2$ is a unit, the two multiplications yield isomorphic algebras, but we will see that the one listed here arises naturally from the identification of the discriminant forms.
-This is analogous to the factor of $\frac14$ one could introduce to the naive discriminant algebra $K[x]/(x^2-\frac14D)$, to make its discriminant $D$ instead of $4D$.) \begin{proof} The map $D\to R$ sending $d$ to $\frac12\trace_D(d)$ splits the exact sequence.
-So we have an $R$-module isomorphism
+Note the extra factor of $\frac14$ in the definition of the multiplication, as compared with the statement of \cref{mainthm-2-unit} on page \pageref{mainthm-2-unit}.
+Since $2$ is a unit, the two multiplications yield isomorphic algebra structures on $R\oplus\extpower^n A$, but we see that the one given here is the one which arises naturally from the identification of the discriminant forms.
+This is analogous to the factor of $\frac14$ one could introduce to the naive discriminant algebra $K[x]/(x^2-\frac14D)$, to make its discriminant $D$ instead of $4D$.

-We want to show that when the $R$-algebra structure on $D$ is transported along this isomorphism, it gives the indicated algebra structure on $R\oplus \extpower^n A$.
-The multiplicative identity will be the image of $1$, namely $(\frac12\trace_D(1), f(1)) = (1,0)$, as described.
-Then to check that the rest of the multiplication is as desired, it is enough to show that if $d$ and $e$ are two trace-zero elements of $D$, then their product in $D$ is $\frac14 \disc{D}(f(d),f(e))$.

-Notice that $d^2$, $e^2$ and $(d + e)^2$ all belong to $R$, because $d$, $e$ and $d+e$ are roots of their characteristic polynomials, which have no linear term.
-Then also